prantlf/jsonlint/README.md

-    -f, --config <file>          read options from a custom configuration file -F, --no-config              disable searching for configuration files -s, --sort-keys              sort object keys (not when prettifying) -E, --extensions <ext...>    file extensions to process for directory walk (default: json, JSON)
+    -f, --config <file>          read options from a custom configuration file -F, --no-config              disable searching for configuration files -s, --sort-keys              sort object keys (not when prettifying) --sort-keys-ignore-case      sort object keys ignoring the letter case --sort-keys-locale <id>      locale identifier to sort object keys with (or "default" for the system default)
+    --sort-keys-case-first <id>  order if only letter case is different ("upper", "lower" and "false" are allowed)
+    --sort-keys-numeric          sort by numbers recognised in object keys -E, --extensions <ext...>    file extensions to process for directory walk (default: json, JSON)
     -i, --in-place               overwrite the input files